-For another thing, some of the wildcatters at the HOA foreclosure aren’t doing much with the properties after they buy them – other than to rent them out for hundreds or even thousands of dollars per month as soon as possible.
+For another thing, some of the investors at the HOA foreclosure aren’t doing much with the properties after they buy them – other than to rent them out for hundreds or even thousands of dollars per month as soon as possible.
 No inspections and repairs of the properties.
 And, all too often, no payment of future maintenance fees to the HOA.

-Which leaves the HOA in the same, or worse, position than it was before the initial foreclosure action and the community as a whole still dealing with a blight problem.
+This leaves the HOA in the same, or worse, position than it was before the initial foreclosure action and the community as a whole still dealing with a blight problem.

-The Chancey Brothers Example
+Example of investors not following the law; The Chancey Brothers Example

 Bank Foreclosures After HOA Foreclosure and Resale